 Meticulous surgical technique is essential in dissecting flaps and allowing them to survive when transferred.
 Because of the robust blood supply to the chest skin, many wounds can be closed with moderate tension without breakdown.
 Many chest wall reconstructive procedures occur before or after radiation therapy.
 Radiated tissues can be difficult to work with because of increased stiffness and their susceptibility to infection.

 The reconstructive surgeon must carefully match the many possible solutions of a thoracic defect to the needs of the specific patient.
-Chest wall compliance is a function of age, with older patients developing stiffer costochondral junctions and barrel chests. ...
+Chest wall compliance is a function of age, with older patients developing stiffer costochondral junctions ...